Brain tumors - primaryGliomas; Medulloblastomas

 Stereotactic radiosurgery usually begins with a series of steps designed to plan the radiation target:

-- First, the patient is given a local anesthetic.
-In the standard operation, the patient's head is immobilized by screwing a device known as a stereotactic frame into the patient's skull.
-“Frameless” stereotaxy uses a mesh face mask (The frame or mask is removed when the procedure is completed.)
+- First, a local anesthetic is given.
+In the standard operation, the person's head is immobilized by screwing a device known as a stereotactic frame into the skull.
+"Frameless" stereotaxy uses a mesh face mask.
+The frame or mask is removed when the procedure is completed.

-- A three-dimensional map, usually using magnetic resonance imaging (MRI) scans, is made of the patient's brain.
+- A 3-dimensional map, usually using magnetic resonance imaging (MRI) scans, is made of the brain.

 - A computer program calculates dosage levels and specific areas for radiation targeting.

 Once the preliminary planning stage has been completed, treatment begins.
-Several advanced machines, such as the gamma knife and adapted linear accelerator (LINAC), are used with stereotaxy to deliver very focused beams of radiation.
+Advanced machines, such as gamma knife and adapted linear accelerator (LINAC), are used with stereotaxy to deliver very focused beams of radiation.
 Actual treatment takes about 15 minutes to 2 hours:

-- The gamma knife uses gamma rays that are sent from multiple points to converge at a single point on the tumor.
-Although each gamma-ray beam is very low dosage, when the beams converge, the intensity and destructive power is very high.
-The gamma knife is used only on very small tumors and so is generally useful as a booster after standard radiation, surgery, chemotherapy, or combinations.
+Gamma knifeuses gamma rays that are sent from multiple points to converge at a single point on the tumor.
+Although each gamma-ray beam is a very low dosage, when the beams converge, the intensity and destructive power is very high.
+The gamma knife is used only on very small tumors.
+It is generally used as a booster after standard radiation, surgery, chemotherapy, or combinations.

-- The linear accelerator (LINAC) produces protons (positively-charged atomic particles) in patterns that are matched to the tumor shape.
-The patient is positioned on a bed that can be moved to allow flexible positioning.
+LINACproduces protons (positively-charged atomic particles) in patterns that are matched to the tumor shape.
+The person is positioned on a bed that can be moved to allow flexible positioning.
 It allows treatment over multiple sessions of small doses (fractionated stereotactic radiotherapy), instead of a single session.
 This means that larger tumors can be treated.